ulfmagnetics/ulfmagnetics.github.io/_posts/2022-03-06-bear-classification.md

-I impulse-bought a book one day, called [Deep Learning for Coders with fastai & PyTorch](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527), after a came across it in [a blog post by Catherine Olsson](https://80000hours.org/articles/ml-engineering-career-transition-guide/) about transitioning from a career in "traditional" software engineering to one in AI, with the goal of positively shaping the future development of the field.
+I impulse-bought a book one day, called [Deep Learning for Coders with fastai & PyTorch](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527), after I came across it in [a blog post by Catherine Olsson](https://80000hours.org/articles/ml-engineering-career-transition-guide/) about transitioning from a career in "traditional" software engineering to one in AI, with the goal of positively shaping the future development of the field.